backusd/Evergreen/README.md

 Also to note, while Evergreen strives provide a lot of UI support with several built-in UI controls, the approach to 3D rendering is quite different.
 Evergreen primarily concerns itself with creating the device, device context, swap chain, render target, and depth stencil.
-It is up to the client application to create shaders, buffers, etc.
+It is up to the client application to create shaders, buffers, etc, and ultimately configure the rendering pipeline and make draw calls.